MTG2000/react-effect-typewriter/README.md

 The package comprises two main components - Paragraph and Container.
 The Paragraph component animates your text to appear one character at a time, and the Container component, a wrapper component, can hold multiple Paragraph components or other nested Container components to create more complex animations.

-Harness the power of `react-effect-typewriter` to breathe life into your static text content, create more engaging user interfaces, and enhance overall user experience.

 ### Installation

 ```bash